 What is an eye exam?

-We treat every patient as an individual at Family Eye Center, located in Enterprise, Luverne and Troy, AL. Our eye doctors, Dr. Dunn, Dr. Hamlin and Dr. Moring, will meet with their patients and customize the eye exams depending upon the health and visual requirements.
+We treat every patient as an individual at Family Eye Center, located in Enterprise, Luverne and Troy, AL. Our eye doctors, Dr. Dunn, Dr. Hamlin, Dr. Moring, and Dr. Perryman will meet with their patients and customize the eye exams depending upon the health and visual requirements.
 The basic steps of our comprehensive eye examination may include:

 - Taking your case history: we’ll ask you a series of questions about any visual complaints or ocular symptoms, in addition to requesting information about your overall health, any current medications and your family eye history.